International Student Employment

 Curricular Practical Training (CPT)

-• CPT is only available to F-1 students in degree-seeking program.
+- CPT is only available to F-1 students in degree-seeking programs.
 English Language learners and exchange students are not eligible to apply.

-• CPT must be utilized for any off-campus employment or internship opportunity, even if they are unpaid.
+- CPT must be utilized for any off-campus employment or internship opportunity, even if it is unpaid.

-• Students interested in volunteering for a non-profit organization do not need to apply for CPT.
-Students who volunteer for for-profit companies need to apply for CPT.
+- Students interested in volunteering for a one-time event for a non-profit organization do not need to apply for CPT.

-• EXCEPTION 1: Graduate students may be authorized for CPT during the first year of study if the program requires immediate participation in practical training.
+- Exception 1: Graduate students may be authorized for CPT during the first year of study if the program requires immediate participation in practical training (for example: MBA students).

 Optional Practical Training (OPT)